aws-samples/non-profit-blockchain/new-member/README.md

 Now query and invoke transactions to confirm that the upgrade was successful.

-## Step 16: Account B updates the endorsement policy for the channel
+## Step 18: Account B installs the latest version of the chaincode
 On the Fabric client node in Account B.

 If you run the query statement again it will fail.
 This is because the peer node in Account B does not have the latest version of the chaincode: